Don Juan in a Girls' School

 Don Juan in a Girls' School (Don Juan in der Mädchenschule) is a 1928 German silent comedy film directed by and starring Reinhold Schünzel.
-It is based on Hans Stürm's play The Unfaithful Eckehart.
+It is based on Hans Sturm's play The Unfaithful Eckehart.

 The film's art direction was by Gustav A. Knauer and Willy Schiller.

 Two later film versions were The Unfaithful Eckehart (1931) and The Unfaithful Eckehart (1940).